 Lead Acid batteries do have a self-discharge rate of about 5% per month so you cannot just disconnect a battery and expect it to stay good forever.
 That is why there are such things as trickle chargers, to keep batteries topped up and keep the batteries from being damaged by discharge.
 Take care of your batteries and they will take care of you.

 I’ve been having trouble with an old Ford F-150 trick I’ve got.
 I don’t use it regularly and frequently when I try to use it the battery is “dead”.
-However this last time I looked into it the problem wasn’t really the battery.
+However this last time I found the average weight of a car battery and got a brand new one of the same type, and after I plugged it in, I looked into it the problem wasn’t really the battery.
 When I took off the cables and hooked the battery charger directly to the battery it was something like 85% charged.
 This led me to take a closer look at the positive cable (I’d already replaced the negative).

 If you look closely you will see a crack in the terminal clamp.
 This is made of lead and it is soft enough so that when the nut is tightened it forms a tight contact with the battery post.
 However since this one was beat up and cracked it would not form a tight connection.
 For low voltage connections it is important to keep them “Clean, Bright & Tight” or you will have continuous problems.
 This one kept corroding because it wasn’t maintaining a tight metal to metal connection.
 This increased the resistance to the point that the current flow wasn’t enough for the truck starter to turn.